rujc/rujc-main/README.md

 RJC 2014 website
 -

-This is going to be a repository for RJC 2014 website
+This is a repository for RJC 2014 website.

 Dependencies
 -